7 reasons to see a physical therapist

 It's that time of year when everything gets busy and we spend a lot of time focusing on packing as much activity into the day as possible.
 Because you spend so much time focusing on other activities, you might be ignoring some key messages your body is trying to tell you.
 If you are experiencing any of the following seven symptoms, you might want to visit a physical or occupational therapist:

 - A recent injury limits your daily activities

 - An old injury has "flared up"

-- Routine activity now causes pain (and based improved after 3-5 days or rest and ice)
+- Routine activity now causes pain (and doesn't improve after 3-5 days with rest and ice)